holyjak/fulcro-intro-wshop/docs/Exercises.md

 1. Open the **Components tab** of the dev tools (provided by the React dev tools)
 2. Explore the tree of the components displayed
-3. Select one of the `TodoItem` elements - can you see its props on the right side?
+3. Select one of the `TodoItem` elements - can you see its props on the right side (or at the bottom, on a smaller screen)?

-LESSON: The UI is indeed a tree of components.
+LESSON: The UI is indeed a tree of components: `Root > TodoList > TodoItem`.

 ### 2. Component props and query